pzhaojohnson/RNA2Drawer/README.md

 ### Pivoting Mode

-This editing mode allows you pivot stems around their loops.
-This editing mode is useful to arranging the layout of the drawing and resolving base overlaps.
+In this editing mode you can pivot stems around their loops, allowing you to control the layout of your drawing and resolve base overlaps.

 ## Drawing Styles